Duncan McArthur: Biography

+He was appointed colonel of Ohio volunteers and was second-in-command to General William Hull at Fort Detroit.
 He and Colonel Lewis Cass were not present at Detroit when Hull surrendered and were greatly angered to hear that Hull had included both of them in the capitulation.
 When a British officer notified him of the surrender, McArthur is said to have torn off his epaulettes and broke his sword in a fit of rage, although historians note similar stories were told about other officers as well.
 The British paroled him and McArthur returned to Ohio.